1. Definitions and Interpretation

 Supplier means UK Fuels Limited, a limited company incorporated in England and Wales (registration number 2212080) having its registered office at Eurocard Centre, Herald Park, Herald Drive, Crewe, CW1 6EG;

-Website means the content (including all and any displayed materials and graphics such as databases, maps, photographs, and other images) of the Supplier websites at www.velocitycardmanagement.com and dev.kinesisfleet.com which shall contain the Data Reports; and
+Website means the content (including all and any displayed materials and graphics such as databases, maps, photographs, and other images) of the Supplier websites at www.velocityfleet.com and www.kinesisfleet.com which shall contain the Data Reports.

 1.2 The ejusdem generis rule is not intended to be used in the interpretation of these Terms; it follows that a general concept or category utilised in these Terms will not be limited by any specific examples or instances utilised in relation to such a concept or category.

 1.3 The singular shall include the plural and vice versa and words denoting persons shall include bodies corporate and unincorporated associations of persons.

 These Terms contain the only conditions upon which the Supplier will deal with the Customer, and they govern all Contracts to the exclusion of all other terms and conditions.

 3.1 Each order for Products given by the Customer to the Supplier will be deemed to be an offer by the Customer to purchase or acquire for the Customer’s use for the Contract duration (and in the case of Software and Firmware, licence) Products from the Supplier subject to these Terms and in order for a Contract to come into force the Supplier shall send a Sales Order Confirmation to the Customer.

 3.2 Notwithstanding the above, use of the Products and/or the Services will, in any event, constitute acceptance of these Terms by the Customer and a Contract will come into force between the Parties on the basis of these Terms.

 4.1.1 all Hardware will be delivered by the Supplier to the Customer’s premises or to such other address as may be agreed by the Parties;